-The financial instruments measured at fair value on a recurring basis are classified as follows:
+The assets and liabilities measured at fair value on a recurring basis are classified as follows:

-Level 1: Securities with liquid prices available in an active market and derivatives traded on stock exchanges.
-This classification level includes most of the Brazilian government securities, government securities from Latin America, government securities from other countries, shares, debentures with price published by Associação Brasileira das Entidades dos Mercados Financeiros e de Capitais (ANBIMA) and other securities traded in an active market.
+Level 1: Securities and Other non-financial assets with liquid prices available in an active market and derivatives traded on stock exchanges.
+This classification level includes most of the Brazilian government securities, government securities from Latin America, government securities from other countries, shares, debentures with price published by Associação Brasileira das Entidades dos Mercados Financeiros e de Capitais (ANBIMA) and other traded in an active market.

-Level 2: Bonds, securities, derivatives and others that do not have price information available and are priced based on conventional or internal models.
+Level 2: Securities, derivatives and others that do not have price information available and are priced based on conventional or internal models.
 The inputs used by these models are captured directly or built from observations of active markets.
 Most derivatives traded over-the-counter, certain Brazilian government bonds, debentures and other corporate securities whose credit component effect is not considered relevant, are at this level.

-Level 3: Bonds, securities and derivatives for which pricing inputs are generated by statistical and mathematical models.
+Level 3: Securities and derivatives for which pricing inputs are generated by statistical and mathematical models.
 Debentures and other corporate securities that do not fit into level 2 rule and derivatives with maturities greater than the last observable vertices of the discount curves are at this level.